-Aimée R. Thorne-Thomsen, MPA, is a long-time reproductive justice activist with more than 20 years’ experience in community organizing, communications, movement-building, and policy advocacy.
+Aimée R. Thorne-Thomsen, MPA, (she/her/ella) is a long-time reproductive justice activist with more than 20 years’ experience in community organizing, communications, movement-building, and policy advocacy.
 She launched Guerrera Strategies to focus on building power with and for women and girls, communities of color, immigrants, LGBTQ+ people and young people.
 Prior to that, Aimée served as the Vice President of Strategic Partnerships of Advocates for Youth, where she oversaw and coordinated the development, implementation and evaluation of Advocates’ strategic partnerships with youth activists and organizations in allied social justice movements.

 A proud daughter of the Puerto Rican diaspora, Aimée’s family migrated to New York as part of the Great Migration.
 Aimée received her Bachelor of Arts in Latin American Studies from Yale University and a Master of Public Administration from the City University of New York.